guzalm/lab5/README.md

 STEP 10: Implementation of in-order traversal for iterator().By implementing these methods, the iterator will traverse the binary search tree in in-order fashion, returning the keys of the nodes in ascending order.

 STEP 11: Making possible for both key and value to be accessible during the iteration.
 I have changed the class declaration line to implement Iterable<Map.Entry<K, V>> instead of just Iterable<K>.
 Then, updated the next() method in BSTIterator to create a new SimpleEntry<K, V> object using the key and value of the popped node from the stack.
 This way, the iterator returns a Map.Entry<K, V> object with both the key and value.

+  STEP 12: I have added main method to check how works previous methods.
+Fistly, I put 5 nodes to empty tree by using put() method, than I iterated over the tree and print key-value pairs.
+And last thing I checked the size of tree by size() method.